msabramo/colorama/README.txt

 Linux or Macs can now also work on Windows, simply by calling ``colorama.init()``.

 Dependencies
 ============

 None, other than Python.
 Tested on Python 2.6.5.
+Does not yet work on Python 3.

 Usage